guillermooo/sublime-undocs/source/reference/color_schemes.rst

 Most frequently, you will find color schemes inside their own directory.

-By convention, directories containing color scheme files have the *Color Scheme -*  prefix.
+By convention, directories containing a set of color scheme files have the *Color Scheme -*  prefix.
 For example: *Color Scheme - Default*.